Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 ## News

+* Speech SDK Release 1.2.0

+  Mid of December we released version 1.2.0 of the Speech SDK.

 * Speech SDK Release 1.1.0

   Beginning of November we released version 1.1.0 of the Speech SDK.
 The release notes can be found [here](https://docs.microsoft.com/azure/cognitive-services/speech-service/releasenotes#speech-service-sdk-110).